EstelleChabanel/nonlinearsolver/README.md

 ````
 ./main 0
 ````
 the user is then asked to type the name of the function he wants to use.
 The corresponding possible methods to solve the problem are displayed and the user can choose one of them by typing its name in the terminal.
-The programm will then display default parameters that it uses to solve the problem.
+The program will then display default parameters that it uses to solve the problem.

 * by running, agian in the `cmake-build-debug/` folder:
 ````